 Nestled on a picturesque inlet on the Kenai Peninsula in the south of Alaska, Seward is one of the oldest, most beautiful, and visited cities in the state.
-What?
-How can one of the smallest cities fall in the category of the most popular locations surpassing bigger and more prominent destinations?
-The answer is hidden in four words – Kenai Fjords National Park.
-That is right!
-The modest Seward is a gateway to the state’s smallest, but extremely rich on glaciers Kenai Fjord National Park.
+How can one of the smallest cities be one the most popular locations, surpassing bigger and more prominent destinations?
+The answer is hidden in four words: Kenai Fjords National Park, an absolute must in your one-day Seward itinerary.

 Kenai Fjord National Park